Home Office

 Price$1,200-$1,500$1,400-$1,800

-• Choose the Gesture if you constantly shift positions, use multiple devices, or prefer a cushioned seat
+• Get the Gesture if you fidget constantly, use multiple devices, or want a cushioned seat.
+The armrests alone are worth it for laptop-on-lap people.

-• Choose the Aeron if you run hot, want maximum breathability, or plan to buy used (they hold value incredibly well)
+• Get the Aeron if you run hot, want maximum breathability, or plan to buy used.
+These things hold value like crazy—a 10-year-old Aeron still sells for $400+.

 Frequently Asked Questions